 You could hop from planet to planet, which I actually very much enjoyed since it mixed things up.
 Each world really felt unique and came alive with its own atmosphere and background.
 The game also brought the whole “Phazon crisis” story to a satisfying conclusion, to such an extent that I’m not sure what Metroid Prime 4 is going to be about.
 Let’s hope it goes in an entirely new direction!

 From this point on, ranking the Metroid games becomes ludicrously difficult for me.
-I seriously adore these top 5 games and can play them over and over (and over) again without tire.
 If you’re new to the series, these are the games I recommend trying!
 Samus Returns is a remake of Metroid II that came out of nowhere E3 2017.
 I was delighted, especially since there was also an amiibo release and Samus-themed New 3DS XL, which are some of my favorite items in my collection:

 The soundtrack rocks and is full of throwbacks to the series (and the special edition came with a CD!).
 As I mentioned in my 3DS nostalgia post, this might be the best use of 3D of any game for the console.
-If you’ve never played it, find yourself a copy (they’re still pretty cheap), crank the 3D slider, plug in headphones, and get ready to have your mind blown.
-I can’t wait to see what Mercury Steam does with Metroid Dread!
+The gameplay can be a bit sluggish with the frequent use of the melee counter early in the game, but once you get used to it, it’s addictive.
+If you’ve never played Samus Returns, find yourself a copy (they’re still pretty cheap), crank the 3D slider, plug in headphones, and get ready to have your mind blown.

 4. Metroid: Zero Mission (Game Boy Advance, 2004)